MHM-lab/MHM-lab.github.io/_pages/use_LLMs.md

 ---

-## 1. Students & PhD Candidats
+## 1. Students & PhD Candidates

 - **Permitted**: Brainstorming, outlining, and language polishing.<br>
-- **Compliance**: Students must follow the regulations of their program or graduate school, share these with the PI/supervisor, and ensure they are respected. <br>
+- **Compliance**: Students and PhD Candidates must follow the regulations of their program or graduate school, share these with the PI/supervisor, and ensure they are respected. <br>

 ---